aibasel-teaching/krummstab/README.md

 This will unzip the submissions and prepare them for marking.
 The flag `-n` expects the number of exercises in the sheet, `-t` is optional and takes the name of the directory the submissions should be extracted to.
-By default it's the name of the zip file, but I'm choosing to rename it in order to get rid of the whitespace in the directory name.
+By default it's the name of the ZIP file, but I'm choosing to rename it in order to get rid of the whitespace in the directory name.
 The directory should now look something like this:
 ```